 A community builder, Eric is the Co-Founder and Artistic Coordinator of The Arts at Blessed Sacrament, an arts series based in New York City which features the work of young artists through chamber music, orchestral concerts, dance, and art installations.
 In 2015, Eric revived the band program at South Philadelphia High School through his Community Artist Project at the Curtis Institute of Music.
 As an educator, Eric has held Gluck and Music Advancement Program fellowships through The Juilliard School.
 Eric has been in residence at Navajo Technical University with The Heartbeat Project, working with students from Kindergarten through 12th grade on composition and improvisation.
 While on the reservation, Eric developed a passion for traditional Navajo music and enjoys in his spare time arranging early American folk songs.

-In traditional settings, Eric has appeared with ensembles such as The Philadelphia Orchestra, American Ballet Theater and has performed as guest Principal Horn with the Netanya Kibbutz Chamber Orchestra.
+In orchestral settings, Eric is currently Principal horn of Symphony in C. He has appeared with ensembles such as The Philadelphia Orchestra, American Ballet Theater and has performed as guest Principal Horn with the Netanya Kibbutz Chamber Orchestra.

 Eric received his Bachelor’s degree from Curtis Institute of Music studying with Jennifer Montone and Jeffrey Lang and his Master’s degree from The Juilliard School under the tutelage of Julie Landsman.
 He has also studied historical performance extensively with R.J.
 Kelley.
 Outside of his musical life, Eric is a guacamole enthusiast.